waveaccounting/wave-datepicker/README.md

-Datepicker widget built using Backbone.
+Datepicker widget for jQuery that uses Bootstrap styles.

+Supports shortcuts on the left-side of the picker.

 ## Installing dependencies: